 Architecture

 The model proposes actions.
-Akretic evaluates whether the requesting identity, policy context, retrieval source, tool call, egress request, or side effect should proceed.
+Akretic is preparing a Q3 design-partner control layer to evaluate identity, policy context, retrieval source, MCP-connected tool surface, egress request, or side effect before release.

 Control Plane Role